nginxinc/kubernetes-ingress/examples/ingress-resources/security-monitoring/README.md

     ...
     ```

-    As you can see, the suspicious requests were blocked by App Protect
+    The suspicious requests were demonstrably blocked by App Protect.

 1. Access the Security Monitoring dashboard in your deployment of NGINX Instance Manager to view details for the blocked requests.